mharen/mharen.github.io/blog/2006/2006-09-download-debt-and-schedule-information.md

 A note to any XML purists out there: in the XML output I make heavy use of attributes where elements may be more appropriate.
 Relax, I don't want to hear about it.

-As usual, posts related to the Debt Manager can be found in the <a href="/?cat=14">Money category</a>.
+As usual, posts related to the Debt Manager can be found in the [Money category](/?cat=14).